Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Modified version of SSE method for the model with magnetic field

 Now we try to solve these $12$ sets of equations.
 For every column in Fig. (\ref{weightq2}), there are two independent assignments of directed-loop segments, as shown in Fig. (\ref{twoset}).
 These two assignments correspond two independent sets of directed-loop equations.
 All other assignments can be derived from these two assignments by certain symmetry transformation.
-As every set of equations should obey \be \sum_xW(s,e,x)=W_s \ee where $s$ denotes the configuration of a vertex, which has a weight $W_s$. $W(s,e,x)\equiv W_sP(s,e\rightarrow s^\prime,x)$, $e$ is the entrance leg of the vertex and $x$ is the exit leg of the vertex. $P(s,e\rightarrow s^\prime,x)$ means that if the entrance leg is $e$ in the vertex with a configuration $s$, the loop will exit the vertex from leg $x$ with a probability $P(s,e\rightarrow s^\prime,x)$. $s^\prime$ is the new configuration of this vertex after the loop goes through this vertex.
-According to Eq. (\ref{eq:set}), we can get the corresponding directed-loop equations for every set and the solutions can be derived easily.
+As every set of equations should obeys \be \sum_xW(s,e,x)=W_s \ee where $s$ denotes the configuration of a vertex, which has a weight $W_s$. $W(s,e,x)\equiv W_sP(s,e\rightarrow s^\prime,x)$, $e$ is the entrance leg of the vertex and $x$ is the exit leg of the vertex. $P(s,e\rightarrow s^\prime,x)$ means that if the entrance leg is $e$ in a vertex with a configuration $s$, the loop will exit the vertex from leg $x$ with a probability $P(s,e\rightarrow s^\prime,x)$. $s^\prime$ is the new configuration of this vertex after the loop going through this vertex.
+According to Eqs. (\ref{eq:set}), we can get the corresponding directed-loop equations for every set and the solutions can be derived easily.
 Note that every set of directed-loop equations has an infinite number of solutions, the solution shown below is particular: we minimize the bounce probability (the entrance leg and exit leg are the same).
+Such idea is based on the intuitive hypothesis (we have no rigorous proof) that minimizing the bounce probability will increase the simulation efficiency.
+It can not be ruled out that there exists a more efficient directed-loop solution in which the bounce probability is not minimized.